Last Updated on March 26, 2023 by Igor Karni

-Niagara Falls in Canada is a group of three waterfalls at the south end of Niagara Gorge (a canyon formed by the Niagara river).
-The falls sits at the border between Ontario in Canada and New York in the U.S. The largest one and most well-known one is Horseshoe Falls, also known as the Canadian Falls.
+Niagara Falls in Canada is a group of three waterfalls at the south end of Niagara Gorge (a canyon formed by the Niagara River).
+The falls sit at the border between Ontario in Canada and New York in the U.S. The largest and most well-known one is Horseshoe Falls, also known as the Canadian Falls.

-Nearby is Niagara-on-the-Lake, a town in southern Ontario which sits on the shore of Lake Ontario at the mouth of the Niagara River.
-The picturesque town is known for its wineries, 19th century buildings, and its annual theatre production festival called the Shaw Festival.
+Nearby is Niagara-on-the-Lake, a town in southern Ontario that sits on the shore of Lake Ontario at the mouth of the Niagara River.
+The picturesque town is known for its wineries, 19th-century buildings, and its annual theatre production festival called the Shaw Festival.

 Are e-bikes allowed in Niagara Falls and Niagara-on-the-lake?